Word Constructions ~ For all your business writing needs

 Does it matter?

-Given the bottom line is making sales, you might wonder about the value of knowing your purpose in every piece ofmarketing and communication you prepare.
+Given the bottom line is making sales, you might wonder about the value of knowing your purpose.

 The reality is that you can’t say everything about your business/product in each marketing document – it just wouldn’t work.
-So you need to decide what information to include in your content, and knowing your purpose can help determine the best points to make.
+So you need to decide what information to include, and knowing your purpose can help determine the best points to make.

 For example, if I write a regular blog in order to build relationships with potential clients then I will include useful tips and give reasons for those people to trust me.
-However, if I was writing the blog to make sales, then I would discuss my products/services and include a call to action as a regualr part of the content.
+However, if I was writing the blog to make sales, then I would discuss my products/services and include a call to action.

 Does it work?